|

 that are weaving through our minds as we recognize

 that these will never be shared again.
-Our

-loved one lies in a non-customized coffin
+person lies in a non-customized casket

-not made by our hands, nor placed there by us.
+not made by our hands, nor placed there

-We may watch the coffin being lowered
+by us.
+We may watch the casket being

-into the cremation furnace, but not push the button
+but not push the button that ignites the flames

-that ignites the flames that consume it so finally.
+that consume it so finally.
+[Note:

 (return